CLUTR: Curriculum Learning via Unsupervised Task Representation Learning

 \subsection{Learning task manifold and curriculum: Joint vs Two-staged Optimization}

-~ We hypothesize that learning the task representations and the curriculum simultaneously results in a difficult training problem due to the non-stationarity of the task manifold.
-To test this, instead of keeping the task representations fixed, we continue finetuning our decoder on the regret loss during the teacher-student curriculum learning phase.
-This experiment shows a 58\% performance drop in the F1 benchmark, labeled `Finetuned VAE' in Figure~\ref{fig:mean-test-clutr-vs-clutrsh-vs-clutrft}.
-This empirically validates our hypothesis that pretraining a latent task space and then learning to navigate it to induce curriculum indeed is easier and can lend to better UED.
+We hypothesized that learning the task representation and the curriculum simultaneously results in a difficult learning problem due to the non-stationarity of the process.
+To test this, we conduct an experiment in which we allow finetuning our pretained decoder with the regret loss during the curriculum learning phase.
+This experiment, namely `CLUTR with Decoder Finetuning', shows a 29\% performance drop in the CarRacing domain with the standard regret objective (Figure~\ref{fig:mean-test-clutr-vs-clutrsh-vs-clutrft}).
+Similarly, we see a drop of 10\% in case of flexible regret further justifying our hypothesis (See Section~\ref{app:finetune-vae-cr-flexible} for details).
+As a side note, the smaller drop in the later case indicates that flexible objective mitigates some of the instability problem too.
+Finally, even with decoder finetuning, CLUTR achieves 7.6X and 65\% improvement over PAIRED, for standard and flexible regret respectively--- indicating the benefits of pretrained decoupled latent task space.
+The above experimental results thus empirically validates our hypothesis that keeping the pretrained task manifold fixed during curriculum learning helps solving the instability problem.